rytswd/get-istio-multicluster/docs/2-local-clusters/argo-cd-with-generated-manifests.md

 ## 🗃 Versions

-Istio versions supported in this step:
+Istio versions supported in this setup:

 - v1.7.8
 - v1.8.5